 The aim is to start with a small POSITIVE ‘Gap” and increase this every time you get a pay rise.

-You can use this “Gap” to save up your emergency fund, pay down extra debt or invest for the long-term.
+You can use this “Gap” to save up your emergency fund, pay down extra debt and then roll them into investing for the long-term.

 2. Emergency Fund